googlearchive/test-element/README.md

 ## Usage

-These steps will fetch the dependencies needed for testing & running this sampler:
+These steps will fetch the dependencies needed for testing & running this sampler.
+Note that bower dependencies will be installed in the parent directory, so it's recommended you clone `test-element` in a `components` or `development` directory to act as a workspace.

 ```
+$ mkdir development
+$ cd development
 $ git clone git://github.com/PolymerLabs/test-element.git
 $ cd test-element
 $ bower install